 Nuclear power helps ensure the reliability of the grid.

 - Nuclear power produces nearly half of New Jersey’s electricity.

 - If the plants close, New Jersey will become almost totally reliant on one fuel source – like putting all of our eggs in one basket.

 - If the plants close, New Jersey will be at great risk of power disruptions from low-probability, high-impact events.

 - Nuclear currently provides more than 90 percent of New Jersey’s clean energy.

 - Closing of the nuclear plants will be a huge step backward – increasing climate change gases by 14 million tons a year – equal to adding 3 million more cars to the road.

 Nuclear is vital to New Jersey’s economy.

 - Close to 6,000 jobs depend on the two South Jersey nuclear plants.

-- Closing the plants would result in more than $800 million in lost state GDP.
+- Closing the plants would reduce New Jersey’s GDP by more than $800 million.

 It is cheaper to preserve nuclear than to replace it.

 - Studies (Brattle report and IHS report) estimate the cost to consumers of closing the plants would be in excess of $400 million a year.

 - It will cost 40 percent more to replace the plants than to preserve them.